yohannes911/select2/doc/protocol.md

 Contradiction.

-**Lemma: If two threads run in parallel (`active[0] and active[1]` holds at any time) than one of the threads detects that the other is active in the 3.1. section.**
+**Lemma: If two threads run in parallel (ie. `active[0] and active[1]` holds at any time) than one of the threads detects that the other is active in the 3.1. section.**

-Proof: The thread that activated itself later must detect the other one as active.
+Proof: Assume that thread `0` did not detect thread `1` as active.
+This means that thread `1` activated itself only after thread `0` executed its check.
+This also means that thread `1` activated itself later than thread `0`.
+However this means that thread `1` executed the check after thread `0` was already active, hence it detected thread `0` as active.

+The Select 2 protocol has another feature, namely it is lock free.
+In order to see what it means, we need to examine the protocol's application:

-### Application - Executing critical sections ###
+### Application protocol ###

-TODO
+In order to use the protocol to execute critical section it must be extended in the following way:

+During the selection period the thread can execute some code (think of closures or kinda).
+The pseudo code is the following:

+    selected[i] = true
+    block.execute
+    selected[i] = false

+, where block is a black box function (closure or such) injected into the selection protocol.

+The Select 2 protocol in the above manner is lock free and safe:

+**Statement 2: Select 2 is safe in the following manner: blocks are never executed in parallel**

+Proof: When blocks are executed in a thread, that thread must be selected.
+However due to Statement 1, threads are never selected in parallel, hencec blocks are never executed in parallel.

+_Note that Select 2 does not guarantee that the block will be ever executed.
+It only guarantees that if it is executed than no other block is executed in parallel._

+**Statement 3: Select 2 is lock free in the following manner: none of the threads depends on / waits for the business code of the other.**

+Proof: The Select 2 protocol does not depend on the injected code.

+_Note that this does not mean that the business code running in one thread cannot block the other thread.
+There could be situations when the scheduler does not let other threads runs before the business code exits._

 ### TODO ###

-* Check the protocol in multiprocessor envs, where true parallelism might occur.
-Hence such argument might not be correct: _The thread that activated itself later must detect the other one as active_.
-* Document protocol application
+* Check the proof in multiprocessor envs
 * Formal verification through code
 * Fix the API
 * Benchmark the API